intuitem/ciso-assistant-community/README.md

 You can then reach CISO Assistant using your web brower at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

-For following executions, use "docker-compose up" directly.
+For the following executions, use "docker-compose up" directly.

 ### How to set up CISO Assistant for development? ✍️